SidewayOutput/Basic-Manim/README.md

 by [github.com/3b1b](https://github.com/3b1b).

-The aim of project "Basic-Manim" is to test and update basic manim features based on [3b1b manim @19Dec2019](https://github.com/3b1b/manim/tree/ba2f2f8840df37b2e7de2841c961d9a02b03c9e4) for SidewayOutput Projects.
+The aim of project "Basic-Manim" is to test and update basic manim features based on [3b1b manim @19Dec2019](https://github.com/3b1b/manim/tree/ba2f2f8840df37b2e7de2841c961d9a02b03c9e4) (Cairo Version) for SidewayOutput Projects.
 Please note that the method of trial and error is used in developing Basic-Manim and backward compatibility is not guaranteed

 ## Installation for Windows 10
 ### Download Basic-Manim